 Céline Sciamma is another director who champions representation in cinema.
 Her entire filmography—including Tomboy, Girlhood, and Water Lilies—is filled with female empowerment and queer contexts.

 And she never fails to show a poignant side to harsh realities, as she did in My Life as a Courgette and Petite Maman.
 But her most famous work, Portrait of a Lady on Fire, remains her best to this day.

-Portrait of a Lady on Fire set the cinema world on fire in 2019, bringing us an intense romantic drama about an affair between the affluent Héloïse and her painter Marianne.
+Portrait of a Lady on Fire (2019) set the cinema world on fire when it came out, bringing us an intense romantic drama about an affair between the affluent Héloïse and her painter Marianne.

 Throughout the film, their adulation for each other grows as they both see a renewed frame of beauty.
 It's Sciamma's magnificent thesis on the female gaze, making it a must-watch for modern cinephiles.

 Greta Gerwig is one of the freshest directors on our list.
 Despite her relatively short filmography—consisting of Nights and Weekends, Lady Bird, and Little Women—she's already one of the greats.